wodxgod/Griefing-Methods/README.md

     - [Poisoned Plugin](https://github.com/WodxTV/Griefing-Methods/blob/master/Social%20Engineering/Poisoned%20Plugin.md)
     - [Session Hijacking](https://github.com/WodxTV/Griefing-Methods/blob/master/Social%20Engineering/Session%20Hijacking.md)

-Of course there are other ways to gain access to a server.
-E.g. by hacking into the back-end server through different vulnerable protocol versions.
-These methods are more advanced and requires knowledge in hacking and exploitation.
+There are other ways to gain access to a server.
+E.g. by bruteforcing or hacking into the back-end server through different vulnerabilities.
+These methods are more advanced and requires knowledge in hacking and exploitation, and will therefore not be added to this documentation, as this documentation is aimed at Minecraft servers only.

-If I had to document every way possible to gain access to a server, this wouldn't be a griefing methods documentation anymore, rather a hacking and exploitation guide that could be used outside of the Minecraft community.
-These methods are aimed at Minecraft networks only.

 Am I missing anything?
 Please report it [here](https://github.com/WodxTV/Griefing-Methods/issues/new)